-The Rudrabhishekam
+Rudrabhishekam

-Rudrabhiskek is an ancient

-chanting which was downloaded from the Akasha (space).
-When the ancient sages sat in meditation, they heard these sounds (of the mantras), and they started transferring to other people what they heard (and that is how the Rudrabhishek become known to mankind).
+Rudrabhishek is an ancient chanting which was downloaded from the Akasha (space).
+When the ancient sages sat in meditation, they heard these sounds (of the mantras), and they started transferring to other people what they heard (and that is how the Rudrabhishek was downloaded).